lb50019/Arduino/SoundWave/README.md

 # (Monty) Python sketch

-My Chimera is almost finished.
 This chapter shows how I merged Computer Vision and Arduino programming with DIY electronics and soldering.
 This last part was made as a part of a workshop led by Tin Dužić (link neke stranice).

 ## Amplifier